-New software to detect overdose risk among drug usersNovember 29th, 2012 in Medications /
+New software to detect overdose risk among drug usersNovember 29, 2012 in Medicine & Health / Medications

 A new e-health tool that could help reduce the number of drug-related deaths in Europe will be launched in Brussels today.

 The tool, developed by the Orion Project, financed by the European Commission and led by the University of St Andrews, is the first risk assessment tool of its kind.
 If rolled out successfully, researchers say the tool could help to significantly reduce cases of drug overdose.

 Gerald Humphris, Professor of Health Psychology at St Andrews - one of the 4 European research groups involved in the research - said in advance of the launch, "Drug use is one of the major causes of health problems and mortality among young people in Europe and this is a concern for the medical community and regulators alike; this is why we were keen to develop a new tool to detect and raise awareness of the risks of drug overdose.

 "The findings from our tests have shown that 45% of patients would consider changing their drug taking behaviour as a result of using the software."